 |Course Expiration||None of our courses expire.
-We’re with you ’till you pass!||Select Course expires in 18 months; Premier Course expires in 24 months; Elite Course has unlimited access.|
+We’re with you ’till you pass!||Premier Course expires in 24 months; Elite Course has unlimited access.|

-|1-on-1 Coaching||Surgent offers several student support options, from onboarding, to CPA Exam success coaches, to accounting professor tutors.||No 1-on-1 coaching; Homework Help Center is available via email.|
+|1-on-1 Coaching||Surgent offers virtual 1-on-1 coaching from a CPA Exam expert.||No 1-on-1 coaching; Homework Help Center is available via email.|

 |Customized Study Plan||A.S.A.P.
-Technology works continuously throughout the course to help you identify your weak eares, focus your studies, reduce study time, and improve your pass rate.||Smartpath™ does not provide students with a customized study plan.|
+Technology™ works continuously throughout the course to help you identify your weak eares, focus your studies, reduce study time, and improve your pass rate.||Smartpath™ does not provide students with a customized study plan.|

 |Payment Plan Fees||Surgent offers 3, 6, or 12 month payment plans through Affirm.
 Rates vary from 0-30% APR, which is the only fee associated with the loan.
 Affirm does not charge late fees, service fees, repayment fees, or any other hidden fees.

 |Rates from 10-30% APR based on credit score.|

 |Money-Back Guarantee||Surgent offers a money-back guarantee.||Money back guarantee offered with stringent guidelines.|